-If you're thinking about designing a sticker in order to market your business (or perhaps just as a personal project), you'll likely have realised there's a lot more to the design process than first meets the eye.
+If you're thinking about designing your own sticker in order to market your business (or perhaps just as a personal project), you'll likely have realised there's a lot more to the design process than first meets the eye.

 When used appropriately and designed well, stickers can be a brilliant marketing material for just about any business.
 The problem is, most people don't have a clue where to start when it comes to designing stickers and more often than not, even graphic designers without sufficient experience in sticker design can make a mess of the design process.